Solution Guide Total Solutions for NFC Circuits

 Total Solutions for NFC Circuits

-NFC is an abbreviation of Near Field Communication; it is a type of short-range wireless communications.
+NFC stands for Near Field Communication, a type of short-range wireless communication.

-This article introduces the main components used in NFC circuits: NFC antenna, magnetic sheet, LC filter inductor, single-end circuit balun, and electric double-layer capacitor (EDLC/supercapacitor).
+This article introduces the main components used in NFC circuits, including NFC antennas, magnetic sheets, inductors for LC filters, and baluns for single-ended circuits.

 Main Components Used in NFC Circuits